MangyGuitar/Basic-cleaner/README.md

 I created this project because every few weeks I had to clean the %temp%, temp...
 And I created this Python project!

-# 📊 Programming languages used in this code

 ## 💬 Languages:
 Python   -   -   -    -   -  -  ██████████████████████████████████   100%